By Samantha Chai |12 August 2020 |Parenting Arrangements and Disputes | Financial and Property Settlements-Articles

 An application for property settlement or spousal maintenance must be made to the Family Law Courts:

-- if the parties were in a de facto relationship – within two years of the date of final separation.
+- - if the parties were in a

 People may delay filing an application for a variety of reasons, for example, they may not require spousal maintenance until a later time, they may have entered into an informal agreement, or they may simply be unaware that a time limitation is ticking.
 Whatever the case, not filing within these relevant timeframes may adversely impact your circumstances so keeping an eye on the limitation dates is critical.